-Withdrawal from benzodiazepines, a type of prescription sedative, is extremely dangerous and can in fact become deadly.
+Withdrawal from benzodiazepines, a type of prescription sedative, is extremely dangerous and can, in fact, become deadly.
 Therefore, it is always necessary to seek professional detox treatment for this issue.
-Call 800-654-0987 now to find the best rehab program for your needs.

 Why is Benzodiazepine Withdrawal Dangerous?